 Uplifting the Quality of the Lives of the Elderly People Programme

 PKSF aims to help in reducing miseries of the elderly people through the programme.
-The programme assists to access to social safety, financial benefits and health services of the elder person.
+The programme assists elderly people to access social safety services, financial benefits and primary health care services of the elder person.
 The Source of fund for the programme is the Special Fund and Programmes-Support Fund of PKSF, and surplus of credit programmes of Partner Organisations (POs).

 The following activities are being implemented under the programme.